Skip to main content

 You can now apply online for a blue badge.
 This article written by the Alzheimer's Society explains the criteria for people with dementia and how to fill out an application for yourself or someone you care for.

-Peterborough Dementia Action Alliance
+Peterborough Dementia Network

 Professional referral for dementia information, advice and support